S4C: 2014–present

-A new S4C logo and brand developed by Sugar Creative Studio was introduced on 10 April 2014; the new design was developed around a concept of providing "context" to S4C's target audience and programming.
+A new S4C logo and brand developed by Sugar Creative was introduced on 10 April 2014; the new design was developed around the concept of providing "context" to S4C's target audience and programming.
 The design revolves heavily around a trapezium shape used within the channel's new logo, which is prominently used within aspects of the channel's overall marketing and branding.

 Criticisms

 S4C has faced criticism for poor viewing figures since its launch.
-Leaked internal reports in March 2010 showed that 'over the 20-day period from February 15 to last Saturday, March 6, as many as 196 of the 890 programmes put out by S4C were rated as having zero viewers'.
+Leaked internal reports in March 2010 showed that 'over the 20-day period from 15 February to last Saturday, 6 March, as many as 196 of the 890 programmes put out by S4C were rated as having zero viewers'.
 The story was widely reported across the UK and was referenced in Parliament by the then Culture Secretary, Jeremy Hunt.
 In response, an S4C spokesperson stated that 90% of those programmes were aimed at pre-school children, and that BARB (the organisation that compiles television ratings in the UK) only takes into account viewers aged four years and over.
 The remaining 10% consisted of repeats and daytime news bulletins which did not attract the minimum 1,000 viewers necessary to register on a UK-wide analysis.

 On 28 July 2010, S4C's chief executive, Iona Jones, left her post without explanation.
 Assembly members and Members of Parliament requested an independent investigation into the circumstances leading up to her departure.
 The S4C Authority refused to comment further and commissioned a review into how the broadcaster was governed in August 2010.
 On 3 February 2011, it was announced that issues between Iona Jones and S4C had been settled.
 Eight days later, the Shortridge Report on corporate governance was made public.

-Personnel

-S4C appointed its first female CEO, Iona Jones, in 2005.

-Owen Evans, previously the deputy permanent secretary to the Welsh Government, became chief executive in October 2017.
-Siân Doyle, a former managing director of telecommunications company TalkTalk, succeeded Evans as CEO on 1 January 2022.